bones0xab/Tp_Java/TP4/README.md

 <a name="exercice2"></a>Exercise 2:

-In this exercise we want to create a Hashmap for store the notes of students, although create a names as key and notes as a value, the goal here to implement operations to the Hashmap for better understanding of the Maps in JAVA.
+In this exercise we want to create a Hashmap for storing the notes of students, although create a name as key and notes as a value, the goal here to implement operations to the Hashmap for a better understanding of the Maps in JAVA.

 <a name="main2"></a> 2.1 Main Class